intelligentplant/AppStoreConnect.Adapters/docs/tutorials/writing-an-extension-feature/02-Extension_Methods.md

 public PingPongExtension(IBackgroundTaskService backgroundTaskService, params IObjectEncoder[] encoders) : base(backgroundTaskService, encoders) {
     BindInvoke<PingPongExtension, PingMessage, PongMessage>(
         Ping,
-        description: "Responds to a ping message with a pong message",
+        description: "Responds to a ping message with a pong message" );
-        inputParameters: new[] {
-            new ExtensionFeatureOperationParameterDescriptor() {
-                Ordinal = 0,
-                VariantType = VariantType.ExtensionObject,
-                TypeId = TypeLibrary.GetTypeId<PingMessage>(),
-                Description = "The ping message"
 }
-        },
-        outputParameters: new[] {
-            new ExtensionFeatureOperationParameterDescriptor() {
-                Ordinal = 0,
-                VariantType = VariantType.ExtensionObject,
-                TypeId = TypeLibrary.GetTypeId<PongMessage>(),
-                Description = "The pong message"
-            }
-        }
-    );
-}
 ```

-We have added metadata that describes the operation, as well as the input and output parameters for the operation.
-When describing the input and output parameters, note that we have specified that the method accepts and returns an extension object, and have specified the `TypeId` for the parameters.
-When calling operations on extension features, the inputs and outputs in the underlying request and response messages are specified using the `Variant` type. `Variant` can automatically convert to or from a number of simple types (such as `double`, `string`, `bool`, and so on), but can also accept an `EncodedObject` as its value, which contains serialized data that must be deserialized by the recipient. `PingMessage` and `PongMessage` are custom types that are not directly recognised as valid `Variant` values, so our parameter metadata provides a hint to consumers about the structure of the serialized data so that they can encode or decode the required inputs and outputs.
+We have now added some metadata that describes the operation.
+We could have also specified parameters describing the JSON schemas of our request and response types (`PingMessage` and `PongMessage` respectively).
+However, by not specifying these parameters, the `BindInvoke` will automatically generate these schemas for us.

 Compile and run the program again and we will see the following output: